 Clayton is a tiny village located in the state of Michigan.
 With a population of 318 people and just one neighborhood, Clayton is the 621st largest community in Michigan.
-Clayton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Clayton was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Clayton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clayton is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Clayton who work in healthcare suport services (14.61%), teaching (12.36%), and office and administrative support (10.11%).